tapfortap/Documentation/iOSMigrationGuide.md

 ## Interstitial/App Wall (ie FullScreenAds)

 Interstitials and App Walls share the same interface.
-The only difference beings the names.
+The only difference betweeen the two is the names.

 FullScreen ads are no longer interacted with using class methods.
 You must get a new full screen ad instance by using one of the respective factory methods.